Treasuring the Death of Christ

 1 Corinthians 2:2

+Paul is not contradicting himself.
 The knowledge of Jesus Christ and Him crucified is the centerpiece of everything Christian.
-It stems from the cross: the old sinful self dies, the new self lives in sanctification, righteousness, and redemption.
+It stems from the cross: the old sinful you dies; the new you lives in sanctification, righteousness, and redemption.
 Everything changes—sin is eliminated.

-Paul, once a Pharisee who rejected a crucified Messiah as offensive, now treasures it as the only significant thing.
+Paul, once a Pharisee who memorized the Old Testament and rejected a crucified Messiah as offensive, now treasures it above all.
 It is the death of our sin and the life of our souls.
-Derive your life from the cross—the starting place of eternal life.
-Walk in a manner worthy of His death.
+Everything in the New Testament derives from the cross: beliefs about man, service, obedience.
+Reflecting on His death compels us to walk worthy of it.

 Propitiation: Appeasing God's Wrath

-Unsaved people live under God's wrath.
-The death of Christ propitiates it—appeases His righteous anger.
+A significant problem: Unsaved people live under God's wrath.

 He is the propitiation for our sins, and not for ours only but also for the sins of the whole world.